-Japan and South Korea have adopted significant Iran sanctions, at least in part to avoid U.S. sanctions on their firms or friction with their close ally, the United States.
-In September 2010, Japan and South Korea announced trade, banking, and energy Iran sanctions similar to those of the European Union.
-On December 16, 2011, South Korea banned sales to Iran of energy sector equipment; as both countries have set up new insurance mechanisms to be able to continue buying Iranian oil despite the effects of the EU ban on insuring ships carrying Iranian oil.
-Japan and South Korea's oil imports from Iran are at levels far below those of 2011 and, as a result, both have obtained and maintained sanctions exemptions under P.L.
-112-81.
-In late June 2013, it was reported that South Korea will cut imports from Iran a further 15% over the coming six months in order to maintain that exemption, which could bring South Korea's imports to about 125,000 bpd.
-The main South Korea refiners that import Iranian crude are SK Energy and Hyundai Oilbank.
+Japan and South Korea have adopted significant Iran sanctions, at least in part to avoid U.S. friction with their close ally, the United States.
+As of September 2010, Japan and South Korea have imposed trade, banking, and energy Iran sanctions similar to those of the European Union.
+Both countries import Iranian oil at levels far below those of 2011., Still, both countries continue to import Iranian oil and they have set up alternative shipping insurance arrangements to mitigate the effects of the EU ban on insuring ships carrying Iranian oil.
+Some South Korean firms have been active in energy infrastructure construction in Iran but, on December 16, 2011, South Korea banned sales to Iran of energy sector equipment.
+The main South Korean refiners that import Iranian crude are SK Energy and Hyundai Oilbank.

-The requirement that oil buyers pay Iran in local accounts to avoid U.S. sanctions-a requirement that took effect on February 6, 2013-is not likely to affect Japan and South Korea's trading patterns with Iran significantly.
+The U.S. sanctions that require on oil buyers pay Iran in local accounts to avoid U.S. sanctions a requirement that took effect on February 6, 2013-have not affected Japan and South Korea's trading patterns with Iran significantly.
 South Korea pays Iran's Central Bank through local currency accounts at its Industrial Bank of Korea and Woori Bank, and its main exports to Iran have been iron and steel, as well as consumer electronics and appliances made by companies such as Samsung and LG.
 Japan exports to Iran significant amounts of chemical and rubber products, as well as consumer electronics.
-These exports are likely to continue at or close to prior levels using local currency accounts.
+These exports are continuing using local currency accounts.